Huanli-Meng/pulsar/site2/docs/client-libraries-go.md

 $ dep ensure -add github.com/apache/pulsar/pulsar-client-go/pulsar@v{{pulsar:version}}
 ```

-Once installed locally, you can import it into your project:
+Once the go package is installed locally, you can import it into your project:

 ```go
 import "github.com/apache/pulsar/pulsar-client-go/pulsar"